-Here’s a guide on how to find low competition keywords that includes several keyword research methods to consider.
+Here’s a guide on how to find low competition keywords that include several keyword research methods to consider.

 10. Improve Your Results with Off-Page SEO

 Poor on-page SEO or low-quality content makes the job of doing off-page SEO much harder.
-So it’s best to the things you can control done right before looking for backlink opportunities.
+So it’s best to optimize the things you can control before looking for backlink opportunities.

 As I mention in my guide on the difference between on-page SEO and off-page SEO, there are several ways to approach backlink building for off-page search engine optimization, including: